PennyLaneAI/pennylane/doc/development/guide/documentation.rst

 * **List attributes if relevant.**

-Document all methods and properties as you would for functions above.
+Document all methods and properties with docstrings below the method declaration, as you would for functions above.
 However, there are two exemptions, where docstrings should *not* be provided:

 * **Magic or special methods.** This includes methods such as ``__init__``, ``__call__``,